annotation/text-fabric/docs/Create/Convert.md

         `warn=False` continue after warnings but do show them;

         `warn=None` suppress all warnings.

+    ???+ info "generateTf=True"
+        You can pass `False` here to suppress the actual writing of TF data.
+        In that way you can dry-run the director to check for errors and warnings

 ## MQL

 ??? info "Data interchange with MQL"